MARFT: Multi-Agent Reinforcement Fine-Tuning: Multi-Agent Reinforcement Fine-Tuning

 \subsection{MARFT Instantiations}

 Inheriting the SM-style re-modeling via the multi-agent advantage decomposition theorem introduced in the last section, MARFT follows the procedure demonstrated in Figure~\ref{fig:marft-process}.
 Given any organizational or task-solving workflow of a LaMAS, theorem \eqref{eq:advantage-decomposition} allows MARFT to reframe it as a sequential decision-making process.
 When collecting interactive trajectories, the LaMAS generates actions with an auto-regressive problem-solving style.
-The "encoder" constructs local roll-out states using agent profiles and other relevant information, while the "decoder" combines these states with dependent predecessors' actions to generate the current agent's action $a^m \sim p_{\pi^m}(a^m|s,a^{1:m-1})$.
+The "encoder" constructs local roll-out states using agent profiles and other relevant information, while the "decoder" combines these states with dependent predecessors' actions to generate the current agent's action $a^m \sim p_{\pi^m}(a^m|s,\bm{a}^{1:m-1})$.

-\paragraph{MARFT-A} To instantiate the framework, we further present Action-level MARFT (MARFT-A), a variant designed for targeted, action-level policy optimization in LaMAS.
-During training, MARFT-A adopts an optimization objective in \eqref{eq:marft-objective}\footnote{Our current MARFT instantiation employs a sequential decision-making process for scalability.
+To instantiate the framework, we first present MARFT on the action level, a variant designed for targeted, action-level policy optimization in LaMAS.
+During training, MARFT adopts an optimization objective in \eqref{eq:marft-objective}\footnote{Our current MARFT instantiation employs a sequential decision-making process for scalability.
 Extending it to handle the parallel rollouts permitted by Flex-MG (i.e., a general DAG structure) would necessitate a more complex optimization objective to tackle off-policy problems, which we leave as a direction for future work.}.
-Notably, in MARFT-A, each agent optimizes within a trust region conditioned on predecessor actions, akin to MAT, thus ensuring monotonic improvement as in HAPPO's sequential update scheme. \begin{small}
+Notably, each agent optimizes within a trust region conditioned on predecessor actions, akin to MAT, thus ensuring monotonic improvement as in HAPPO's sequential update scheme.